tomasmikeska/superresolution/README.md

 # Superresolution

 Implementation of deep learning model in Keras for superresolution.
-Model is still in experimental phase but seems to perform better than reference ESPCN implementation.
+Model is still in experimental phase (current results below).

 ---